thinhlvv/thinhlvv.github.io/_posts/2020-03-02-Become-Senior-Software-Engineer-With-this-7-daily-habits.md

 ---
 layout: post
 published: true
-title: Become Senior Sofware Engineer with these 7 Daily Habits.
-title: 7 habits of highly effective developers.
+title: 7 habits of highly effective developers
 ---

 As long as I observe a lot of senior developers or tech lead, as many tips I find out to confidently change our profile LinkedIn with Senior Software Engineer.